 • 10, a 20 percent deflation from the current P/E

-choice of 13.9, the low P/E for the most recent year, has been removedbecause it’s so close to 13.7, the second choice.
+(Thechoice of 13.9, the low P/E for the most recent year, has been removedbecause it’s so close to 13.7, the second choice.
 Participants select13.7.)Setting a Low Price

 In our final poll, the choices for the low price are: